AlxandrV/Scrap-books/README.md

 # Scrap-books

 Scrapper for http://books.toscrape.com/
-Open your favourite console commands and let's go !
+Open your favourite shell and let's go !

 > The script creates the different files and folders